 - The Redevelopment Authority is working to acquire land necessary for Grand Street Extension.

 - $1.8 Million in Federal Highway funds for Grand Street Phase II approved by RATS

 - Hamburg Housing Rehabilitation Program currently being implemented

 5. Provide assistance to Reading Company Technical & Historical Society with renovations to former PA Steel Foundry to hasten opening of Railroad Museum.

 - Olsen Design Group has completed survey of structures on railroad museum site

 - The Authority is working with the museum to connect future visitors center via proposed promenade to the railroad museum.

 6. Create Sites for development along Front Street

 7. Lower hump in State Street.

-- Hump reduction is part of the promenade plan above.
+- Hump reduction part of the promenade plan.